Croat–Bosniak War: First incidents

-Disagreements between Croats and Bosniaks first surfaced over the distribution of arms and ammunition from captured JNA barracks.
+Disagreements between Croats and Muslims first surfaced over the distribution of arms and ammunition from captured JNA barracks.
 The first of these disputes occurred in May in Busovača over the Kaonik Barracks and in Novi Travnik over an arms factory and the distribution of supplies from a TO depot.
 In July, disputes arose in Vareš and in Vitez, where an explosives factory was located, and the HVO secured the JNA barracks in Kiseljak.
 The two sides also wanted greater political power in various municipalities of central Bosnia.
 The HVO took full control over Busovača on 10 May and blockaded the town, following an incident in which an HVO member was injured.
-The HVO gave an ultimatum to the Bosnian Territorial Defense to hand over its weapons and place itself under HVO command, issuing arrest warrants for 3 Muslim leaders, including General Merdan, the latter arrested and beaten up.
+The HVO gave an ultimatum to the TO to hand over its weapons and place itself under HVO command, issuing arrest warrants for three Muslim leaders, including General Merdan, the latter arrested and beaten up.

 In Vitez, an attempt to create a joint unit of the TO and HVO failed and Croats increasingly left the TO forces for the HVO.
 In May, HVO Major General Ante Roso declared that the only "legal military force" in Herzeg-Bosnia was the HVO and that "all orders from the TO [Territorial Defense] command [of Bosnia and Herzegovina] are invalid, and are to be considered illegal on this territory".
-On 19 June 1992, an armed confrontation that lasted for two hours occurred between local Bosniak and Croat forces in Novi Travnik.
+On 19 June 1992, an armed confrontation that lasted for two hours occurred between local Muslim and Croat forces in Novi Travnik.
 In August, actions by a Muslim gang led by Jusuf Prazina worsened relations with the local HVO in Sarajevo.
 The HVO also protested to the ARBiH for launching uncoordinated attacks on the VRS from Croat-held areas.
-After Croat-Bosniak fighting broke out Dobroslav Paraga, leader of the HSP, ordered the HOS not to cooperate with the HVO and was subsequently arrested on terrorist charges.
+After Croat-Muslim fighting broke out Dobroslav Paraga, leader of the HSP, ordered the HOS not to cooperate with the HVO and was subsequently arrested on terrorist charges.